EddyLuten/bhreia.com/docs/adventures/blue-skies/places/korbans-memorial.md

 ## Korban's Prison

+[[korban]], the historical figure long thought to be dead, and memorialized through this monument, is still alive as a prisoner in a glass sphere.

 !!!
 Quote "On opening the door."
     You push on the door, which breaks into rotten chunks in your hands.
 An odor of wet mold briefly fills the air as the door's remains crumble to the ground.
 When you peer into the next room, you first notice a large framed image portraying a moving landscape.
 You realize you're looking at a cultivated wheat field gently rippling in the breeze under a bright midday sun.
 Stretching out into the distance is a dark road that contrasts against the reddish soil and dried grasses surrounding it.
 The blue midday sky switches for a pitch-black canvas embroidered with bright stars.
 A voice calls out as you try to figure out what's happening.